What Happens if an Executor Doesn't Follow the Will?

 What Can an Executor Be Held Liable For?

-For this reason, it's important that the Executor fully understands what is required of them throughout the Probate process, and it's essential that they carry out this work correctly.
-If an Executor has any doubts about what is required of them, or they aren't completely confident in carrying out this work themselves, they can instruct a Probate Specialist to help them.
+For this reason, it's important that the executor fully understands what is required of them throughout the probate process, and it's essential that they carry out this work correctly.
+If an executor has any doubts about what is required of them, or they aren't completely confident in carrying out this work themselves, they can instruct a probate solicitor to help them.

 In brief, the duties of the Executor can include: